-Should they be removed from the UGA, they should be put in an "urban reserve" designation so that no further residential development can occur until such time that these areas are part of an urban growth area.
+Should land be removed from the UGA, it should be designated as "Urban Reserve" to ensure no further residential development can occur until such time that these areas are part of an urban growth area.
 Additionally, both the McAllister and Pleasant Glade areas contain the majority of existing "Agriculture" zoning districts.
 Lacey should consider re-designating these zoning districts to an "urban holding area" so that they are precluded from developing until rezoned and/or sewer is available.